 - Fiber Technology Corp. v.
 Parsons Infrastructure and Technology, Inc. (2009): Lead trial counsel for Parsons in a five-week jury trial in Los Angeles County Superior Court involving contract disputes over Iraq reconstruction efforts.
 Jury verdict obtained in favor of our client.

-- ITT Educational Services, Inc. (2008): Lead counsel in six arbitrations before different former judges and experienced AAA arbitrators in Houston, Texas involving claims for fraud, negligence, breach of contract, deceptive trade practices, and education code violations.
+- [Class of Students] v.
+ITT Educational Services, Inc. (2008): Lead counsel in six arbitrations before different former judges and experienced AAA arbitrators in Houston, Texas involving claims for fraud, negligence, breach of contract, deceptive trade practices, and education code violations.
 The arbitrations lasted between five weeks and two days.
 Client was pleased with the representation.
 Opposing parties and results are confidential under AAA rules.

 - Caruso Affiliated Holdings, LLC v.
 General Growth Properties, Inc. (2007): Co-lead trial counsel for General Growth in a seven-week jury trial in Los Angeles County Superior Court involving claims for antitrust violations, tortious interference, and unfair competition arising from alleged contacts with potential tenants of a competing shopping mall.
 The antitrust and unfair competition claims against our client were dismissed at trial, and the remaining claim was settled after a jury verdict.